 The Korean War

-MacArthur was anxious to end the stalemate and proposed extending the war to China by the use of nuclear weapons.
+MacArthur was anxious to end the stalemate and proposed extending the war to of nuclear weapons.
 Truman, just as obstinate as MacArthur, continually rejected his requests.
-However, when MacArthur went so far as to speak to Republican leaders about his plans of a war with China and criticized the president, he got himself fired.
+However, when MacArthur went so far as to speak to Republican leaders about his plans of a war with

 Even after the commotion of the fall of MacArthur and the continuous war, there was hope when the Soviets suggested a cease fire on June 23, 1951.
 Both sides agreed to place the location of the cease fire lines at existing battle lines and establish demilitarized zones on both sides.
 After two years, an armistice that ended the war was signed in 1953.
 While containment had worked in the Korean War, 54,000 Americans died, $67 billion was expended and the Democratic Party declined in popularity.
 Also, the fear of communism remained prevalent and led to further atrocities.